naaman10/mpdss-new/about.md

         My role is to ensure fair representation across the whole of MPDSS and aim to promote diversity initiatives to ensure every equality strand is met within the society.
 I’m also designing and creating the MPDSS website this year.

         I’m excited to work alongside the committee and help in any way that I can!
 I’m also looking forward to meeting the volunteers and making a positive impact within the schools this year.
       modal_image:
         image: ''
         image_alt: ''
+      links: []
+  - card_title: Sarah-Jade Akintomide (BDS 1)
+    card_text: First year student representative
+    card_image:
+      image: "/v1635437966/mpdss/assets/sarah_jade_qyb7zz.png"
+      image_alt: ''
+    button_text: Learn more
+    modal:
+      modal_title: ''
+      modal_text: |-
+        Hi my name is Sarah-Jade, and I am a first year dental student at the university of Manchester.
+My role is MPDSS is the first year student representative, this involves acting as the communication line between the society and first year students to get them involved in different aspects of the MPDSS.

+        I am most excited about working with the current society members to bring reliable and helpful information and resources to children concerning the oral health; as well as trying to get other first year students involved in the society.
+      modal_image:
+        image: ''
+        image_alt: ''